 Classic Analog Sports Watch

 Most have a rotating bezel that helps track short periods of time.
 Many also track the day, month, and year.
 They lack features found in more current sport watches, but have such a classic style they can be worn in any setting.

-Fossil Machine Chronograph Black Silicone Watch
+1. Fossil Machine Chronograph Black Silicone Watch

 The Fossil Machine Chronograph Watch is an affordable product with some decent functionality for the cost.
 The chronograph bit means that it acts as a stopwatch.
 It has three sub-dials for measuring hours, minutes and seconds.